mathiasarmstrong/jsonresume-theme-catalyst/README.md

   - Run the build and generate a resume html page for development, also generates the pdf
 - `yarn build`
   - Exports the resume into a `resume.pdf` file and to an html file
+- `yarn clean`
+  - clean the output folders
+- `yarn test`

 ## Printing

-You can print form either the PDF or the HTML file.
-You might also want to tweak some of the scale features in the printing dialog to get the best results. (i.e., 96% scale works well for me.)
+This resume was painstakingly created to print very nicely.
+You can print form either the PDF or the HTML file there are minor differences between the two of these methods.
+Furthermore, you might also want to tweak some of the scale features in the printing dialog to get the best results. (i.e., 96% scale works well for me.)

 ## Features